Luis Robert Preview, Player Props: White Sox vs. Orioles

 Luis Robert At The Plate

-- Among the qualified hitters, he ranks 56th in batting average, while his on-base percentage ranks 97th and he is sixth in slugging.
+- Among qualifying hitters in MLB, he ranks 48th in batting average, 94th in on-base percentage, and sixth in slugging.

-- In 26.0% of his games this season, he has gone deep, and 6.6% of his trips to the plate.
+- In 25.8% of his games this season, he has hit a home run, and 6.6% of his trips to the dish.

-- He has scored a run in 62 games this season, with multiple runs 16 times.
+- He has scored in 62 of 124 games this year, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.